supremebeing7/billing_system_ruby/README.md

-Please build us a new billing system!
+Ruby billing system (non-persistent data)
+==

+## Description / Requirements

 We sell a widget in 3 ways:

 1. Direct sale for $100 per item

 2. Affiliates who resell our widget based on a tiered billing system.
 They pay us based on how many widgets they sell total:
 * They sell 0-500 widgets in a month, $60 per widget
 * They sell 501-1000 widgets in a month, $50 per widget
-* They sell 1001+ widgets in a month, $40 per widget We have the following Affiliates:
+* They sell 1001+ widgets in a month, $40 per widget

+We have the following Affiliates:
-ACompany – Sells the widget for $75/ea
+* ACompany – Sells the widget for $75/ea
-AnotherCompany – Sells the widget for $65/ea EvenMoreCompany – Sells the widget for $80/ea
+* AnotherCompany – Sells the widget for $65/ea
+* EvenMoreCompany – Sells the widget for $80/ea

 3. Resellers who resell our widget based on a flat billing system.
 They pay us $50 per widget.
 We have the following Resellers:
-ResellThis – Sells the widget for $75
+* ResellThis – Sells the widget for $75
-SellMoreThings – Sells the widget for $85
+* SellMoreThings – Sells the widget for $85

 All three groups can receive orders for this service.
 An order includes a quantity of widgets ordered, a method used, and an amount paid.